code4policy/conversions/README.md

 - [example5](./example5/index.html) - Bar chart
 - [example6](./example6/index.html) - Multi-series Bar Chart

-A more detailed explanation of example 7 can be found [here](https://github.com/code4policy/example7).
+A more detailed explanation of how to complete example 7 can be found [here](https://github.com/code4policy/example7).